Apple Inc. (AAPL) Shares Down Despite Recent Market Volatility

 AAPL’s Market Performance

-AAPL stock saw a decrease of -1.68% in the past week, with a monthly decline of -2.25% and a quarterly a decrease of 5.36%.
-The volatility ratio for the week is 1.99%, and the volatility levels for the last 30 days are 1.85% for Apple Inc. (AAPL).
-The simple moving average for the last 20 days is -1.34% for AAPL stock, with a simple moving average of 0.73% for the last 200 days.
+The stock of Apple Inc. (AAPL) has seen a 4.38% increase in the past week, with a -0.21% drop in the past month, and a 8.23% gain in the past quarter.
+The volatility ratio for the week is 2.57%, and the volatility levels for the past 30 days are at 2.00% for AAPL.
+The simple moving average for the last 20 days is 3.11% for AAPL stock, with a simple moving average of 4.98% for the last 200 days.

 Analysts’ Opinion of AAPL